klreeher/ourchive/README.md

 <a name="how-to-set-up-ourchive-for-local-development"></a>
 ### how to set up ourchive for local development

-ensure commands to python (including pip) are pointing to python3
+ensure commands to python (including pip) are pointing to python3; do all of this in the project root.

     virtualenv venv
     . venv/bin/activate
     pip install -r requirements.txt
     sudo npm install -g webpack; npm install

-Then: open 2 terminal windows (or sessions/whatever) to `ourchive/react-flask`.
+When requirements are installed, open up two terminal sessions.

-In the first: `python app.py`
+In the first: `python __init__.py`

 In the second: `webpack --watch`